Duanyll/duanyll.com-hexo/source/wiki/uestc-internet/en.md

 #### Binding the Operator Account

-The first time you connect to the dormitory network, you need to bind your operator account.
-Visit the China Telecom or China Mobile service office on campus, _ensure your phone card has broadband service, and ask the operator for your broadband account and password._ After obtaining your broadband account and password, you need to bind the broadband account to your unified identity authentication account as follows:
+The first time you connect to the dormitory network, you need to bind your operator account to your unified identity authentication account as follows:

 1. In the dormitory area, connect your computer to the configured router or directly to the wall network port.
 2. The network login page may open automatically; if not, manually visit [http://10.253.0.235](http://10.0.253.235).